Entertainment Revenue Stamps 1939-1985. Collection of My Posts from Facebook.

 A pair of 25 satang red on hotel receipt.
 Receipt for a 2 night hotel stay in Pitsanuloke issued October 20, 1945.
 The hotel room was baht 4 per night.
 In addition, a 1 baht (on the left) and a 10 satang green entertainment stamp.
 The purple 5 satang stamp on top was the newly introduced document fee.

-Thailand Entertainment revenue stamps first issue used in October 23, 1947.
-The 2 satang stamps of the first series are very rare, most collectors of Thailand revenue stamps do not have this value.
+Thailand Entertainment revenue stamps first issue used on October 23, 1947.
+The 2 satang stamps of the first series are very rare; most collectors of Thailand revenue stamps do not have this value.
 Below is a hotel receipt for 5 nights in Lampang, in the northern part of Thailand.
 The cost is a total of 36 baht.
 This receipt has 60 stamps of 2 satang in a large block.
 The receipt also has some stamps from the second issue, which I will show in a separate post when I discuss the second issue.

 Thailand Entertainment revenue first series 3 satang yellow.
 The 3 satang is very rare, only 2 copies are recorded to exist and the stamp in picture 2 is the best copy of the two.
 The other copie sold on eBay a few years ago for $250++.
 The copy shown here seems to be torn out of the sheet by hand, no scissors were used.
 The date suggests 1943.
 It was placed by a previous collector on a sheet with other space fillers, Entertainment revenues.
 Very soon this yellow “ugly” stamp will get a special place in my own collection.
 I think the reason there are only two yellow stamps surviving is that the color yellow is very easily faded by the tropical climate in Thailand.